 Penthouse in Multi-storied building is Legal/illegal

 In India, penthouses—luxurious units situated on the top floors of multi-storied buildings—are legal provided they adhere strictly to local building regulations and obtain the necessary approvals.
+However, thousands of buyers discover legal problems only after paying crores.
+This guide explains exactly what makes a penthouse legal or illegal, and what you must verify before buying.

 When Is a Penthouse Legal?